Is Chinese a hard language to learn?

 The complexity is not just in books or speakers.
 There is a wide variety, even if you listen to music or podcasts and watch dramas, TV series, or movies to learn Chinese.

-3. The tones and hard pronunciations
+3. The tones and tricky pronunciations

 Tonal languages can be challenging for those unfamiliar with them.
 This is also why most people find it the most difficult part of the Chinese language.